gyezdan327/home_owner_project/README.md

 Integration testing with the three external APIs have been conducted.

-**Test Case 1 - User log-in using Google, Browser's first time on website, six rooms with temperature/humidity sensors** Expected Behavior: Successfully log-in, redirected to dashboard where the user can see the six rooms temperature/humidity.
+**Test Case 1 - User log-in using Google, Browser's first time on website, six rooms with temperature/humidity sensors**

+Expected Behavior: Successfully log-in via Google Authentication, redirected to dashboard where the user can see the six rooms temperature/humidity.
 Browser should ask for permission to use location services, and if the user allows, the current location's weather will be shown.
 News headlines shold be loaded at log-in.
 Test Result: [x]

-**Test Case 2 - User logged on using Google, but later decides to use Facebook to log-in as another user** Expected Behavior: Prompts that the user already has an account with Google associated with this application, and redirects user to Google log-in.
+**Test Case 2 - User log-in using Facebook, Browser's first time on website, six rooms with temperature/humidity sensors**

+Expected Behavior: Successfully log-in via Facebook Authentication, redirected to dashboard where the user can see the six rooms temperature/humidity.
+Browser should ask for permission to use location services, and if the user allows, the current location's weather will be shown.
+News headlines shold be loaded at log-in.
 Test Result: [x]

+**Test Case 3 - User logged on using Google, but later decides to use Facebook to log-in as another user**

+Expected Behavior: Prompts that the user already has an account with Google associated with this application, and redirects user to Google log-in.
+Test Result: [x]

-**Test Case 3 - User's browser doesn't support GeoLocation** Expected Behavior: Temperatures and humidities are still accessible, news headlines are also accessible, current location's temperature and humidity should stay blank (-).
+**Test Case 4 - User's browser doesn't support GeoLocation**

+Expected Behavior: Temperatures and humidities of rooms are still accessible, news headlines are also accessible, current location's temperature and humidity should stay blank (-).
 Test Result: [ ] (No access to such browser)

 ## Future Updates